 ate Governance Council nendation Comply?
 (Yes/ no) Explanation PRINCI PLE 7 - RECOGNISE AND MANAG E RISK 7.1 The board of a listed entity should have a committee to oversee risk.
 If it does not have a risk committee, it should disclose that fact and the processes it employs for overseeing the entity's risk management framework.
-Yes The Board does not consider that the Company's affairs are of such a size and complexity as to merit the establishment of a separate committee to oversee risk and the Board as a whole oversees and manages risk.
+Yes The Board has not during the past year considered that the Company's affairs are of such a size and complexity as to merit the establishment of a separate committee to oversee risk and the Board as a whole oversees and manages risk.
 The processes the Board employs for overseeing the entity's risk management framework include: (a) the establishment of a register of business risks, being principally the risks involved in the Company's main business enterprises, namely iron ore exploration and exploration for, and potential development of, gold and base-metals; (b) regularly reviewing the risks relative to any change in the Company's situation and external factors.
 Internal controls are in place to mitigate against any material business risks.
 Risks of a strategic, financial and operational nature (such as ability to raise capital to fund exploration, commodity price and currency fluctuations, adequate levels of insurance, contract documentation, resourcing, and meeting financial reporting and compliance obligations) are reviewed on a regular basis by the Board.
-Potential operational risks involved in running the Company are managed by the Board.
-The Executive Chairman and the Company Secretary report to the Board on the effective management of risk quarterly.
+Potential operational risks involved in running the Company have been managed by the Board.
+Following the appointment of a Chief Executive Officer he will take over the day-to-day management of operational risks and report to the Board on a regular basis.
+The Executive Chairman and the Company Secretary report to the Board on the effective management of financial and internal control risk quarterly.
 7.2 The board or a committee of the board should review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and disclose, in relation to each reporting period, whether such a review has taken place.
 Yes The Board reviews its risk management framework regularly and at least annually.
 There have been no significant changes during the past year.
-7.3 A listed entity should disclose: (a) if it has an internal audit function, how the function is structured and what role it performs; or (b) if it does not have an Yes The Board considers that the Company's affairs are not of sufficient size or complexity to warrant an internal audit function.
+7.3 A listed entity should disclose: (a) if it has an internal audit function, how the function is Yes The Board considers that the Company's affairs are not of sufficient size or complexity to warrant an internal audit function.
 The Board itself reviews and evaluates the effectiveness of its risk management and internal control processes.